4th Fighter Squadron (USAF ACC)

 This came into being with the introduction of the Low Altitude Navigation and Targeting Infrared for Night (LANTIRN) pod to the inventory.
 The squadron started operating this pod in mid 1990.
 With tensions rising in the Middle East the squadron had to adopt this new weapon system very quickly and had to train in very different scenarios then previously flown in a couple of months time.

 The squadron flies the block 40 airframes for over 20 years now and most of them have high number of flying hours on the airframe.
 On March 26th, 2009 F-16C #89-2092 surpassed 7,000 flight hours.
 The aircraft was flying out of Balad AB, Iraq during a rotation deployment to the region.
 This event was a major maker for the F-16 which was originally never designed to fly so many hours.
 It was the first F-16C block 40 to break this barrier.
-Although the aging airframes the squadron keeps operating their F-16s in different operations over the world on a regular bases.
-This will for sure continue in the coming years.
+Although operated aging airframes the squadron kept operating their F-16s in different operations over the world on a regular bases.

 Aircraft Markings History